qiushiyan/math-foundations/docs/matrix-algebra.md

 Note that each $\text{col}_1(A)\text{row}_1(B)$ is a rank 1 $m \times p$ matrix.

-The following subsections introduce some special matrices and their effect in matrix multiplication, and conclude with a summary of complexity (number of flops needed) in common matrix operations.
+The following subsections follows Chapter 7 of VMLS [@boyd2018introduction], introducing  some special matrices and their effect in matrix multiplication.

 ### Geometric Transformations